Larry J. Schwartz Obituary (1950 - 2021) Lincoln Journal Star

 Larry J. Schwartz

+Larry J. Schwartz, age 71 years, of Lincoln, born Dec.
+6, 1950 - passed away Dec.
+31, 2021.
+Survivors include his wife, Eloise Schwartz; brother, Doug and wife, Sheila Schwartz; sister, Cyndi and husband, Dan Post; brothers-in-law, David and wife, Kathy Novacek, Don Novacek, Clair and significant other, Barb Novacek; sisters-in-law, Mary Kaye and husband, Chuck Kost, Lori and husband, Dana Miller; many nieces, nephews, great-nieces and nephews and a host of friends.

-Visitation: 10-11:30 a.m.
-Friday, January 7, 2022, at Zabka-Perdue Funeral Home, Dwight.
-Mass of Christian Burial: Graveside Service and Interment: 11:30 a.m.
+Visitation: 10 – 11:30 a.m.
+Friday, January 7, 2022, at Zabka-Perdue Funeral Home, Dwight, NE.
+Graveside Service and Interment: 11:30 a.m.
 Friday, January 7, 2022 at Assumption Catholic Cemetery with Father Raymond Jansen officiating the service.
 Military honors will be by the U.S. Army and Dwight American Legion Post #110.
-Memorials: In lieu of flowers, memorial contributions may be made to the Schwartz family for future designations.
+In lieu of flowers, memorial contributions may be made to the Schwartz family for future designations.
 (Donations will be made in several ways in Dwight).
-Funeral Arrangements entrusted to Zabka-Perdue Funeral Home Seward & Dwight.
-Condolences www.zabkaperduefuneralhome.com
+Funeral arrangements entrusted to Zabka-Perdue Funeral Home, Seward & Dwight.
+Condolences: zabkaperduefuneralhome.com